-Explore Diamond Cuts and The Engagement Rings to Make Them Shine!
+Explore Diamond Cuts and the Engagement Rings to Make Them Shine!

 When the time comes, this has the potential to make selecting the perfect engagement ring a difficult decision.
 One of the best ways to narrow down your options is to find which style best suits your hand, in particular, which shaped diamond is the right choice.

 Discovering the style that suits you best can be an interesting exercise.
 Even if you have spent hours browsing on Pinterest, you may find that your choice changes once you see how it looks on your hand.
 It is important to be mindful that, just like purchasing an item of clothing, how a ring might look in an image may be different when you try it on.
 So allow yourself to be open to the idea of getting something different to what you had imagined.
+And make sure to come in to our studios in Sydney, Melbourne or Brisbane to try on our display rings to see which style suits you best.

 Below are a few tips from the Larsen Jewellery team to assist you in choosing the best shape diamonds for your hand.